 Shared-risk Recoupments.
 “Shared-risk recoupments” means payments payors recoup from providers if costs of services are above a predetermined, risk-adjusted target.
 Shared-risk arrangements are typically calculated on a total cost of care basis and typically exclude high-cost outliers.
 Recoupment should be netted out of the total non-claims-based payments reported.

 Shared-savings Distributions.
 “Shared-savings distributions” means payments received by providers if costs of services are below a predetermined and risk-adjusted target.
 The amount of savings the provider can receive is often linked to performance on quality measures.

+Supplemental Health Care Data Sets.
+“Supplemental health care data sets” means data files specific to payments for primary care, behavioral health or other health care services.
+Supplemental health care data sets may include aggregated, non-claims-based payment information, or aggregated or non-aggregated, redacted claims-based payment information.

 Third-party Administrator.
 “Third-party administrator” means any person licensed by the Maine Bureau of Insurance under 24-A M.R.S., chapter 18 who, on behalf of a plan sponsor, health care service plan, nonprofit hospital or medical service organization, health maintenance organization or insurer, receives or collects charges, contributions or premiums for, or adjusts or settles claims on residents of this State.